KotkaZ/cgi-internship-task/README.md

 These formulas use strong approximations, therefore calculations may be off a little.
 Users can enter coordinates manually or select a location from the map.
 In advanced view, there is the possibility to change Timezone and show daylight interval between dates.
+When choosing the interval, then an interactive chart is displayed.
+Graph datasets can be hidden according to the user's needs.

 ## Tested compatability